orstavik/JoiEvents/docs/2_EventToEvent/3_Problem1_StopPropagationTorpedo.md

 The platform makes two important strategic choices about event propagation:

- * All native events *propagate completely and in isolation, one by one*.
+ * All native events triggered by the browser *propagate completely and in isolation, one by one*.
    The browser will never trigger an event listener for a native, trailing event before *all* the event listeners for a native, preceding event has been executed.
    This is true for all phases of event propagation (capture, target, and bubble).